Summary

 Market Approach

 This approach, the market value, determines the value of a business by considering the market prices of similar assets or businesses that have been recently sold or are in the process of selling.
 It also considers the value of your business based on geographical location and area.
-It is especially helpful if you are interested in determining what particular asset, or business, should be purchased or sold for within your local market.
+It is especially helpful if you are interested in determining what a particular business asset or business enterprise should be purchased or sold for within your local market.

 Publicly available data regarding company comparables and transactions are usually utilized for this method.
 Adjustments should be made for different quantities, qualities, or sizes when comparing assets.

 Many small businesses are valued based on their discounted cash flow method or the discounted cash flow/present value of the future cash flow stream.
-That is why it is critical to evaluate all the different cash flows that make up the seller’s discretionary earnings in your company when we determine the value.
+That is why it is critical to evaluate all the different cash flows that make up the seller’s discretionary earnings (SDE) or owner benefits in your company when we determine the value.

 A small business owner’s discounted cash flow analysis is critical as you can only spend cash flow, not profits.
-Cash flow drives what a business is worth and whether your business sticks out versus a buyer’s other investment opportunities.
+Cash flow drives what a business is worth and whether your business sticks out versus an investor or buyer’s other investment opportunities.

 Different Business Appraisal Methods Conclusion

 Small businesses go through a variety of financing stages.
-Regardless of how your particular business is faring, you should consider obtaining a business valuation to determine your firm’s true worth.
-We also have a guide on how to value a business, understanding you may need the business sales proceeds to fully fund your retirement.
-Small business valuations can be critical to your golden years.
+Regardless of how your particular business is faring, you should consider obtaining a business valuation to determine your firmβs true worth.
+We also have a guide on how to value a business, understanding you may need the business sales proceeds to fund your retirement fully.